imadhanhan/xdmfwrite/README.md

 #### XDMFWRITE is a Matlab function that can be used to create an XDMF text file for an associated 3D H5 file.
 This is useful when attempting to visualize a 3D matrix in ParaView.
 As of January 2020, this function accepts an h5 file with multiple datasets (scalars only, no vector capability yet).

+## Installation instructions
+Download the contents of this depository.
+Move the file "xdmfwrite.m" to the following location in your computer's directory:
+> - My Documents / MATLAB (For PC)
+> - Documents / MATLAB (For Mac)
+The function can now be accessed from any directory when using Matlab.

+## Function instructions
 The inputs are as follows:
 **XDMFWRITE(FILENAME,SIZE,DATATYPE)** creates an XDMF file with 3D extents given by **SIZE** and with an attribute dataset given by the h5 **FILENAME** with the datatype specified by **DATATYPE**.
 If DATATYPE is not specified, the default is double.